urjc-docencia-robotica-movil/blog-robotica-movil-24-25-jrodriguezgo2022/p3/README.md

 3. Balance attractive force with repulsive force
 4. Asigns speed to each case

-These three are the niggest problems I have encountered.
+These three are the biggest problems I have encountered.

 ## REPULSIVE VECTOR